xamarin/Monkey.BluetoothLE/Getting Started/Readme.md

 # Getting Started

-These guides will get you up an running with Xamarin.Robotics.
+These guides will get you up an running with Robotics from Xamarin.Labs.
 By the end of these guides, you'll have a working motile robot that you can drive around with your iOS or Android device over bluetooth!

 [image of robot + xam.forms app]